SciEcon/Intelligent-Economics-XAI-Autumn-2021/project3/README.md

 [Keras](https://keras.io/) is an open-source neural network library written in Python that can be run on TensorFlow, Microsoft Cognitive Toolkit, Theano, and PlaidML.

 ### 2. License
-Scikit-learn is open source and free to use under the MIT License.
+Scikit-learn is open-source and free to use software under the MIT License.

 ### 3. Required Citation
 Chollet, F., & others.
 (2015).
 Keras.
 GitHub.
 Retrieved from https://github.com/fchollet/keras